yanconglin/Deep-Hough-Transform-Line-Priors/README.md

 ### Processing the Dataset

-download and unzip the dataset into the folder "data", from [WF-Parser](https://github.com/huangkuns/wireframe)
+download and unzip the dataset into the folder "data", from [Learning to Parse Wireframes in Images of Man-Made Environments](https://github.com/huangkuns/wireframe)

 ```bash
 dataset/wireframe.py data/wireframe_raw data/wireframe